csakai/swe-coding-challenge/README.md

 ## Feature

-As an user with multiple OT-2 robots, I would like to view the name and information about all of the available robots in my lab.
+As a user with multiple OT-2 robots, I would like to view the name and information about all of the available robots in my lab.

 ## Acceptance criteria